Anuradhapura Electoral District

 Anuradhapura electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Anuradhapura in the North Central province.
 The district currently elects 9 of the 225 members of the Sri Lankan Parliament and had 579,261 registered electors in 2010.
+The district is Sri Lanka's Electorate Number 17.

+Polling Divisions

+The Anuradhapura Electoral District consists of the following polling divisions: